threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started.md

 > _Please note that FreeTFT is only used for testnet, does not hold any commercial value and is not meant to be used for a trading cryptocurrency._

-## Deploy a network through the Marketplace

- Once you set up your 3Bot identity and get your tfts, follow this doc on how to deploy your [first network](getting_started_network.md)

-## Get yourself a **hosted 3Bot** from the Marketplace

-Once you're ready, follow this doc on how to get your own [hosted 3Bot](3bot.md)
+Follow the next section on how to get your own 3bot.
+Follow [End User walkthroughs](end_user.md) to get your __hosted 3Bot__. if you're interested in more advanced technical documentation, check out [Advanced Developemnent](develop.md) docs